 Steve Weisman.
 Boomer or Bust: Your Financial Guide to Retirement, Health Care, Medicare, and Long-Term Care.
 Upper Saddle River, N.J.: Prentice Hall, 2006.
 288 pages.

 This book is a rarity '“ a fun read that also offers a wealth of financial guidance to hard-pressed members of the "sandwich generation" who are planning for retirement, helping their kids and worrying about aging parents.

 Many books on the market cover similar territory, but few are as much of a delight as this one.
-Author Steve Weisman, an ElderLawAnswers member in Cambridge, Massachusetts, draws on his expertise as an elder law attorney and financial planner to uncover the latest tax, investment and planning opportunities and "loopholes" that will help boomers and their parents meet their long-term care needs.
+Author Steve Weisman, a former ElderLawAnswers member Massachusetts, draws on his expertise as an elder law attorney and financial planner to uncover the latest tax, investment and planning opportunities and "loopholes" that will help boomers and their parents meet their long-term care needs.

 All this could be eye-glazing stuff, but as was the case with his previous book, A Guide to Elder Planning, Weisman keeps the pages turning with an engaging style that includes occasional humor and references to cultural trivia that will be familiar to baby boomers, if not to their children.